MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rowrankdensefunction.md

 `row_rank_dense` `(` *Term* `)`

-* *Term* is is an expression indicating the value to consider for the rank.
+* *Term* is an expression indicating the value to consider for the rank.
 The rank is increased whenever the *Term* changes.

 ## Returns